Where interns truly belong to

 My first day began early in the morning—11 o'clock.
 I met a part of the team and got familiar with their stuff, projects, and way to work.
 They gave me time to assimilate their methods (like they had a choice), to explore their work, and find questions, if necessary.
 In the afternoon, they gave me my first task to complete: 100 website layouts.
 It was interesting to see and adapt to the different ways of working.
 Somehow.
 'Bogdan, do you have a minute?'.
 I love this phrase.
 I'm going to use it often.
 It just sounds lovely.

 Monday talk: `Who's gonna solve all his tasks by the end of the week?`

 Everybody, meet the gang

-The team welcomed me like you welcome a new colleague in high school: they have an ’initiation’’ process.
-This is also a test to pass after your skills are proved.
-We’ve been hiking Postavaru peak, where I had the chance to sympathize with my new mates.
-I really loved that they weren't just colleagues at work and it was also possible to hang out with them in the evening.
+The team welcomed me like you welcome a new colleague in high school: they have an' initiation" process.
+This is also a test to pass after your skills are proven.
+We've been hiking Postavaru peak, where I had the chance to sympathize with my new mates.
+I loved that they weren't just colleagues at work, and it was also possible to hang out with them in the evening.
 I thank them for that. (gratefulness everywhere)